 Back to the <head> tag of the page.
 Paste the following AFTER the code that you just added.

-<script type="text/javascript" charset="utf-8"> google.load("feeds", "1"); var links = new LinkedList('livelinks', 0); //number of entries per link = 0 // links.add("AN_RSS_OR_ATOM_FEED", "OPTIONAL_TITLE"); for example links.add("http://feeds.feedburner.com/Flickrblog", "Flickr Blog"); links.add("http://www.digg.com/rss/index.xml"); // links.add("A_NORMAL_WEBPAGE", "TITLE", false); for example links.add("http://www.google.com", "Google", false); links.add("http://prateekrungta.com/linkedlist", "LinkedList Script", false); google.setOnLoadCallback(function() { links.display(); }); </script>Add as many links as you want!
+<script type="text/javascript"> google.load("feeds", "1"); google.setOnLoadCallback(function() { var links = new LinkedList('livelinks', 0); //number of entries per link = 0 // links.add("FEED_URL", "OPTIONAL_TITLE"); for example links.add("http://feeds.feedburner.com/ffffound/everyone", "Awesome images"); links.add("http://www.digg.com/rss/index.xml"); // links.add("WEBPAGE_URL", "TITLE", false); for example links.add("http://www.google.com", "Google", false); links.add("http://prateekrungta.com/linkedlist", "LinkedList Script", false); links.display(); }); </script>

 Documentation